IPW Estimator of the Causal Effects of Additive Modified Treatment Policies

 A

-for agnostic approaches (1) balancing changes in the IPW estimate and its standard error (adapting Lepski's method) and (2) a plateau detector for inflection points in the IPW estimator's trajectory.
-The option"all"
+characterindicating the selection strategy for identifying an efficent IPW estimator.
+The choices include"gcv"for global cross-validation,"dcar"for solving the EIF equation, and"plateau"for agnostic approaches (1) balancing changes in the IPW estimate and its standard error (adapting Lepski's method) and (2) a plateau detector for inflection points in the IPW estimator's trajectory.
+The option"all"runs all three selection strategies while sharing redundant computation between each.

 Examples